shopware/shopware/docs/cart/cart-deliveries.md

 # Cart deliveries

 The cart process allows to split a single cart into different deliveries.
 The conditions to split deliveries are currently only the stock availability of an line item.

-The deliveries are determined by the `\Shopware\Cart\Delivery\DeliverySeparatorProcessor` and then calculated by the `\Shopware\Cart\Delivery\DeliveryCalculatorProcessor`.
+The new cart representation allows the seperation of line items into seperate deliveries.
+The `\Shopware\Cart\Delivery\DeliverySeparatorProcessor` is concerned with the seperation of deliveries, with respect to stock availabilities and shipping times of the ordered products.
+The `\Shopware\Cart\Delivery\DeliveryCalculatorProcessor` eventually calculated the shipping costs per delivery.

-Each delivery has a determinated delivery date which contains an earliest delivery and latest delivery time:
+Each delivery has a determined delivery date which contains an earliest delivery and latest delivery time:
 ```php
 <?php